 Size: Again, this depends on your child’s age, and also how much room you have available.
 Mini Pikler Triangles are perfect for babies trying to learn to stand.

-Weight limit: Most Pikler Triangles have a hefty weight limit that will take the weight of a couple of toddlers.
+Weight limit: Most Pikler Triangle climbing frames have a hefty weight limit that will take the weight of a couple of babies or toddlers.

 Safety: It’s worth noting that there are currently no mandatory safety standards for Pikler Triangles in Australia.
 Playground equipment for parks, schools and home use are currently excluded from mandatory Australian safety standards.

-To help you find a Pikler Triangle for your tot, we’ve compiled this handy list of brands to get you started in your search.
+To help you find a stimulating baby climbing frame, we’ve compiled this handy list of brands to get you started in your search.
 In no particular order, here they are:

 1. MOOV Baby

-Climb over and climb through the hidey-hole of this versatile Pikler Triangle which is handcrafted in Australia using pine and Australian hoop pine dowel rungs.
+Climb over and through the hidey-hole of this versatile Pikler Triangle which is handcrafted locally using hoop pine dowel rungs sourced from sustainable Australian forests.
 As pretty as a picture, each triangle is slightly different in colour, because it’s made from natural materials sourced from Australian sustainable forests.

 Size: 860mm base x 760mm high x 800mm wide